Clubs

 They then moved to the Haringey & Tottenham Sunday League in 1984, winning a Division Two title in Season 1987-1988 before moving to the much stronger Waltham Sunday League the following season in which they stayed for 28 years without winning a single trophy until that League folded in 2016.

-On joining the Barnet Sunday League for Season 2016-2017 though, a new group of players joined and the club immediately won the Division Two title without losing a match.
-However, most of those players all drifted away after finding Division One too tough, and after the disruption from Covid, a completely new group of 16-17 year-old players were brought in to re-start the club in the bottom division for Season 2021-2022.
-These included the sons and nephews of long-serving players from the 1990’s and it is hoped this will keep the club going for many more years.
+On joining the Barnet Sunday League for Season 2016-2017, a new group of players joined and the club immediately won the Division Two title without losing a match.
+However, most of those players all drifted away after finding Division One too tough, and after the disruption from Covid, a completely new group of 16 year-old players were brought in to re-start the club in the bottom division for Season 2021-2022.
+These included the sons and nephews of long-serving players from the 1990’s and that team has now progressed up to Division Two with their squad for the 2025-2026 Season having an average age of just 20.

-Edmonton Rovers are famous for being the first Sunday League ‘You Tube’ team, with Club Secretary/Chairman Laurence Hughes (a professional cameraman) having started filming their matches way back in the mid-1980’s, then uploading highlights of every match to You Tube some 10 years before the likes of Palmers, SE Dons & Baiteze Squad started the modern trend.
+Edmonton Rovers are famous for being the first Sunday League ‘You Tube’ team, with Club Secretary/Chairman Laurence Hughes (a now-retired professional cameraman) having started filming their matches way back in the mid-1980’s, then uploading highlights of every match to You Tube since 2008, some 10 years before the likes of Palmers, SE Dons & Baiteze Squad started the modern trend.
+Every match continues to be filmed and uploaded, win or lose !

 COMING SOON!